-The Commission produces its Annual Report and Strategic Plan in Gaelic and has conducted a feasibility study into producing its website in Gaelic: this is open to review as part of the five-year plan.
+The Commission produces its Annual Report and Strategic Plan in Gaelic.
+It has conducted a feasibility study into producing its website in Gaelic which will be reviewed with results incorporated into the next edition of the Commission's Gaelic language plan.